 There are 4 levels of Cloud hosting all the way up to 8 CPU cores and 10GB of RAM for $240 per month.

-All Cloud hosting plans included Isolated Resources.
+All Cloud hosting packages included Isolated Resources.
 It means your site is located on unlimited servers in the cloud, not just one server as in the regular plans.
 So your site is unaffected by other sites in the cloud.
-On the shared hosting plans your site will be affected if someone on your shared server is using too many of the server resources.
+On the shared hosting options your site will be affected if someone on your shared server is using too many of the server resources.

 Cloud hosting also comes with HHVM which is even faster than PHP7 (learn more about HHVM here) and it can be activated in SiteGround’s cPanel when using their Supercacher tool.